 The MAIN legislation governing employment in Malaysia is The Employment Act 1955 [Act 265] (hereinafter referred to as EA).
 The EA came into force on 1st of June 1957.
 It has gone through several amendments since, most notably in 2012, when extensive modifications were made to EA to make it up-to-date with current conditions and to provide wider protection to the employees.
+Kindly note that the EA only applies to employees that falls within the scope of the First Schedule.

 The Importance of the Employment Act 1955